AP Language: Teaching the MCQ

 They will illustrate this scene.
 Either switching with a partner or for their own quote, students will then imagine that quotation in a different context, a different setting and illustrate the scene.
 After, students will turn their reimagined dialogue and setting/scene into a narrative.

 Students should be familiar with setting and how writers establish influential settings in narratives, specifically fiction.
-Before starting the activity, have students read a portion of a longer work so that they can understand the context behind the scene and be able to discuss the deeper meaning of their images and setting.
+Before starting the activity, have students read a portion of a longer work so that they can understand the context behind the scenes and be able to discuss the deeper meaning of their images and setting.

 The sensory details or figurative language are used to describe, arouse emotion, or represent abstractions.
 On a physical level, imagery uses terms and descriptions related to the five senses; we refer to visual, auditory, tactile, gustatory, or olfactory imagery.
 Sometimes, the imagery is static, meaning it does not change.
 For example, in the novel The Road by Cormac McCarthy, the man and the boy travel between houses, stores, and wooded areas, and each is described with its own specific characters, but most are illustrated in the same way.
 Reflect on your reading for the assigned pages, and make note of the following details, descriptions, images, and tones.